 For the page dedicated to Syracuse Coin 10 lire winged wheel postmark, fluorescent version, I found details in: F. Filanci, D. Bogoni, E. Angellieri, F. Luperi, A. Malvestio, M. Manelli La Siracusana – La variante infinita, Poste Italiane, 1995.

-In the pages dedicated to Michelangelo’s paintings series, I mention Danilo Bogoni Michelangelo – Un affresco postale, Poste Italiane, 1995 who described the complicated story of stamps validity and who listed the portrayed characters, all coming from Sistine Chapel paintings (except for Michelangelo’s self portrait in the 200 lire stamp).
+In the pages dedicated to Michelangelo’s paintings series, I mention Danilo Bogoni Michelangelo – Un affresco postale, Poste Italiane, 1995 which describes the complicated story of stamps validity and which lists the portrayed characters, all coming from Sistine Chapel paintings (except for Michelangelo’s self portrait in the 200 lire stamp).